Louise-Élisabeth of France: Duchess of Parma

 Élisabeth returned to Parma in October 1753.
 Upon her return, she appointed Guillaume du Tillot as chief minister and administrator of the principality, securing both her own pro-French policy as well as marking France's de facto conquest of Parma.
 In her policy, Élisabeth worked to free Parma from Spanish influence; to secure the succession of the duchy for her son and if possibly obtain a greater throne for him with French help; and to secure dynastic marriages for her daughters.
-In accordance with her ambitions, she viewed Spain as her enemy and therefore supported the Treaty of Versailles of 1756, which allied France with Austria.
-In the Treaty, it had been suggested that Austria would cede the Austrian Netherlands as a kingdom for Philip, which would be even more favourable for France than to have Parma as a vassal, a plan which was supported by both Élisabeth and Louis XV.
-In this plan, she worked together with Madame de Pompadour to secure the Franco-Austrian alliance, and they also joined in their support of Choiseul.
+In accordance with her ambitions, she viewed Spain as her enemy and therefore supported the Treaty of Versailles (1756), which allied France with Austria.
+In the treaty, it had been suggested that Austria would cede the Austrian Netherlands as a kingdom for Philip, which would be even more favourable for France than to have Parma as a vassal, a plan which was supported by both Élisabeth and Louis XV.
+In this plan, she worked together with Madame de Pompadour to secure the Franco-Austrian alliance, and they also joined in their support of Étienne François de Choiseul, Duke of Choiseul.

 Élisabeth returned to France again in September 1757 to attend the negotiations between France and Austria.
-She supported Austria's wish to make the Austrian Netherlands a Kingdom for Philip in exchange for retrieving Silesia from Prussia with the support of France, as it would mean a final independence of Spain, but was not successful.
-In the treaty between Spain and Austria on the 3rd of October 1759, supported by Choiseul, the right of Philip in the Treaty of 1748 to succeed to the throne of Naples and Sicily should his brother Charles inherit the throne of Spain, was a great disappointment to her.
-During her stay in France, she kept in contact with Philip by letter and informed him of her acts, negotiations, hopes and successes, as well as the intentions and actions of Louis’ Government.
-During this time, Élisabeth also appointed the philosopher Condillac as her son's tutor despite opposition from the Jesuits, and arranged the marriage of her daughter Isabella to the Archduke Joseph of Austria, which took place in 1760.
+She supported Austria's wish to make the Austrian Netherlands a kingdom for Philip in exchange for retrieving Silesia from Prussia with the support of France, as it would mean a final independence of Spain, but was not successful.
+In the treaty between Spain and Austria on 3 October 1759, supported by Choiseul, the right of Philip in the Treaty of 1748 to succeed to the throne of Naples and Sicily should his brother Charles inherit the throne of Spain, was a great disappointment to her.
+During her stay in France, she kept in contact with Philip by letter and informed him of her acts, negotiations, hopes and successes, as well as the intentions and actions of Louis’ government.
+During this time, Élisabeth also appointed the philosopher Étienne Bonnot de Condillac as her son's tutor despite opposition from the Jesuits, and arranged the marriage of her daughter Isabella to the Archduke Joseph of Austria, which took place in 1760.

-Élisabeth fell ill while she was at Versailles, and died of smallpox on 6 December 1759 and was buried on 27 March 1760 at Saint-Denis Basilica beside her twin, Henriette.
+Élisabeth fell ill while she was at Versailles and was nursed by her own mother Queen Marie Leszczyńska.
+She died of smallpox on 6 December 1759 and was buried on 27 March 1760 at the Basilica of Saint-Denis beside her twin, Henriette.
 Their tombs were desecrated in 1793 during the French Revolution.